-Check out how easy it is to build this DIY Coat Rack with Shelf–and faux shiplap!
+In this post, I’m sharing how to build this DIY Coat Rack with Shelf–and faux shiplap!

-So if you’re ready to get building, here’s how to do it.
+So if you’re ready to get building, let’s dive in.

 This post contains affiliate links.
 See policies.